tamysiby/compareit-node/README.md

 # CompareIt Node.js API

-Python crawler with Node API to crawl for products, returns product details in JSON format.
+Python BeautifulSoup4 crawler with Node API to crawl for products, returns product details in JSON format.
+So far only 3 market sourcces.

 ## Crawler set up:
 1. Create a folder in your local computer.